StockSharp/AlgoTrading/API/3101-3200/3127_Breakeven_V3/README.md

   the break-even price.
 If the broker applies overnight swaps they must be handled manually.
 * The script assumes the account allows hedging (simultaneous long and short positions).
 If the broker nets positions, the long and short aggregates will reduce to a single net exposure just like in MetaTrader.
-* There is no Python version of this port.
-Only the C# implementation is provided.
+* Implementations are available in both C# and Python.